 New cast iron pans are usually heavier and have a rougher surface.
 Don’t get me wrong, they are still great pans and I use them often.
-I am quite happy with them but my old pans are better.
+One of my favourite cast iron pans is a modern version made by Lodge.

 You can hunt for old pans at flea markets, antique stores, auctions, and in friends and families basements!
 Start asking around!

 Modern Cast Iron Built The Old Fashioned Way